 Congratulations!
-You converted a cold lead into a hot prospect and now have an upcoming inside sales meeting with them on the books.
+You converted a cold lead into a hot prospect and now have an upcoming inside sales meeting on the books.
 But how are you going to move your target through the sales pipeline and bring them closer to becoming a new customer?
-Below are a few key insights we’ve learned from nearly twenty years of inside sales experience that will help you close the deal.
+Below are a few key insights we’ve learned from twenty years of inside sales experience that will help you close the deal.

 The Two-Way Street